BimmerGestalt/AAIdrive/README.md

     - Can play a notification sound through the car's speakers
     - Supports Dismiss, Mark As Read, or other notification actions
     - Supports replying, including emoji input
+    - Reads out notifications using the car's TTS
   - Google Maps (proof-of-concept)
     - Basic search and routing
     - Includes some dark themes